 - Sour cream: This is a power ingredient because it lightens and moistens the crumb.
 Though plain yogurt could be used in its place, I find that cupcakes made with sour cream are lighter.

-- Vanilla Extract & Vanilla Bean: For the most well-rounded vanilla flavor, use both vanilla bean and vanilla extract in the cupcakes.
+- Vanilla Extract & Vanilla Bean: For the most well-rounded vanilla flavor, use both vanilla bean and vanilla extract in the cupcakes, just like we do in strawberry shortcake cupcakes.
 You can usually find vanilla beans in the baking aisle, but if you’re looking to purchase them online, I recommend these vanilla beans.
 See recipe Note if you’re skipping the vanilla bean or if you want to use vanilla bean paste.

 - Whole Milk: Milk with fat such as whole milk or 2% milk is your best choice here.
 Nondairy milk is great in a pinch.
 I use buttermilk in this vanilla cake recipe, which is typically a fine substitution for both sour cream and regular milk in baked goods.
 For these cupcakes, however, the crumb stays a little tighter when using sour cream + whole milk.